 If you decide to select your own investments for your 401k savings plan, you’ll need to commit to regular account surveillance and maintenance.
 You’ll want to adjust your asset allocation and contributions as appropriate based on your budget, life stage, and personal circumstance.

 Note: There is one final thing to consider when choosing where to put your money—fees and expense ratios.
 You will pay to invest as each fund charges administrative fees (on top of any standard 401k plan fees).
 Funds must disclose these charges so take note of what they will cost you before investing.
-Some fee structures can really eat into any investment returns.
+Some fee structures can eat into any investment returns.

 Some additional items and notes you’ll want to pay attention to now and as time goes on: